 If you have not made so many journeys to other countries via an airport, you should look at this post!
-It teaches you how all the proceedings at the airport functions and work.
+It teaches you how all the proceedings at the airport functions and what to work on.
 (Videos).
 Going through security at the airport can be scary for some people, especially if it is your first time.
 We have some government material here that makes you less scared.
 The security airport checks are built to make you nervous and stressed.
 Because you don't know what is going to happen.
 There might be something wrong with you or your baggage.
 We like safe airport travel on this Planet.
 Personally, we ain't getting that nervous but there's like always something.
 Last time when traveling from Stockholm, Arlanda, they trashed an AXE deodorant spray can at the security check.
 Just bought it the same morning to stay fresh when traveling.
 So ... we had to buy a new one in Krakow, Poland.
 With 'we' I mean me and my stars shining above us.

 These secret documents produced by the CIA's CHECKPOINT Identity and Travel Intelligence Program, made for CIA operatives on how to deal with secondary security checks at airports, as they travel to and from covert CIA operations in and out of Europe using false ID.
 We include the various border-control and watchlist systems, and we explain what border officials are trained to look for in travelers.
 The document details specific examples of CIA operatives being stopped under secondary screening at various airports around the world, and how and why the person was stopped and offers advice on how to deal with such circumstances and minimize the risks if stopped to continue maintaining cover.
 The document was created for distribution within the organization and other officials who hold appropriate clearances at Executive Branch Departments/Agencies of the US Government.

 Below you find text from 2 CIA documents:

 In the documents you see signs and text diplaying;

 ORCON = It means originator controlled (not to be released to others than approved by the document writer)

 NOFORN means NO FOREIGNERS.